kaedroho/wagtailsearch/docs/indexing.md

 ### Signal handlers

 `wagtailsearch` provides some signal handlers which bind to the save/delete signals of all indexed models.
 This would automatically add and delete them from all backends you have registered in `WAGTAILSEARCH_BACKENDS`.
-These signal handlers are automatically registered when the `wagtail.search` app is loaded.
+These signal handlers are automatically registered when the `modelsearch` app is loaded.

 In some cases, you may not want your content to be automatically reindexed and instead rely on the `update_index` command for indexing.
 If you need to disable these signal handlers, use one of the following methods: